In this chapter, let’s discuss what you should do when not having a client training session.

 A personal trainer that’s in shape is credible and trustworthy

-Why would an overweight client want to sign up with a personal trainer that’s carrying some extra pounds themselves?
+Why would an overweight client want to sign up with a personal trainer that’s carrying some extra pounds?

-What does that say about those personal trainer programs when it comes to weight loss?
+What does that say about those personal trainer programs regarding weight loss?

 Although they might be effective, just the perception their extra weight creates will be a huge negative for someone looking to choose a personal trainer.

-They are probably going to go use the services of someone else.
+They are probably going to use the services of someone else.

 As I said earlier, it’s not about having muscles bulging all over the place.